gaperez64/pomdps-reveal/README.md

-# pomdps-reveal
-Experiments with POMDPs with revelations
+# POMDPs with Reveals

-The current plan is to use Lark to parse HOA and POMDP format
+This is an implementation of algorithms for POMDPs which have the property of revealing the state every so often.

+## Simulating POMDPs
+You can use `sim.py` to simulate a given POMDP.
+You will have to choose actions to step through the environment and you will only get as feedback the (support) of the beliefs.
+Internally, the simulator will use a pseudo-random number generator to select a concrete successor state.